sheaffej/crdb-fetch-demo/README.md

 # crdb-fetch-demo
+This repository contains scripts to demo using MOLT Fetch to migrate the TPC-C schema from PostgreSQL to CockroachDB.
+This demo runs locally on a laptop using the Docker engine.

 ## Installation
+Start the Docker engine on your local laptop.
+You may use Docker Desktop, or an alternative like Colima.

 After cloning this repo, download and extract the MOLT binaries into the repo's top directory.
 The MOLT binary can be downloaded from here:
 https://www.cockroachlabs.com/docs/molt/molt-fetch#installation

-Here is an example of downloading when running on MacOS Intel.
+Here is an example of downloading the MOLT binaries when running on macOS Intel.

 ```bash
 git clone https://github.com/sheaffej/crdb-fetch-demo.git